Jordan10TV/TSA-Device-for-the-Blind-Project/README.md

 <img width="950" height="713" alt="Screenshot 2026-03-31 203618" src="https://github.com/user-attachments/assets/c75cefc0-c4dc-4643-aaca-2dd427d2d66a" />

-This screenshots shows the welcome banner of the application.
+This screenshot shows the welcome banner of the application.
 It is purposely displayed in high contract large fonts for the visually impaired.